Last updated on .

 Torcello is an island included in the UNESCO World Heritage listing for Venice and its Lagoon.
 It’s only about 45 minutes away from Venice on a vaporetto.

 Torcello was settled in 452 by mainlanders from Altinum seeking refuge after their city was sacked by Attila the Hun.
-It was a powerful trading center long before Venice and had strong ties to Constantinople.
+It was a powerful trading center long before Venice and had strong ties to Constantinople (now Istanbul).
+It was the official seat of the Bishop of Altino from 638 to 1689.
 The island’s influence and population started decreasing in the late 14th century, and today there are only about 10 full-time residents.
+Almost all of the churches and palazzos have disappeared.

 Torcello ferry terminal in Torcello, Italy